Code-Institute-Submissions/MilestoneProject1-The-Coding-House-of-Espresso/README.md

 Colors
 * Neutral tones, like blends of milk and coffee colors, reflecting the served beverages and create a cozy and calm down atmosphere.
 Two main colors such as dark brown and light cream color create visual contrast
+#FFF8DC

 Typography
-* Font used for the retro visual experience, selected from google fonts, Inconsolata for whole body content.
+* Font 'Inconsolata' used for the retro visual experience for whole-body content, selected from google fonts.

 Images
 * The selection of images has been made to present beverages served in the shop and the design of the place as well as barista team members and potential guests.